Did you hear DC is 'killing' a bunch of superheroes again?

 It was all part of the 1988 four-issue Batman arc 'A Death in the Family (opens in new tab)' (opens in new tab) storyline in which the Joker brutally beat Jason Todd with a crowbar within a literal inch of his life, and readers were given a phone number to call (hey, this was 1988) to vote on whether DC should go that last inch or not.

-With 10,614 votes tallied and a slim 72 vote difference, Jason Todd's death was decided by fans - and carried out by DC, writer Jim Starlin, and artist Jim Aparo.
+With 10,614 votes tallied and a slim 72 vote difference (which in 2022 Twitter poll-terms seems almost comical), readers decided to go that extra inch (and paid 50 cents for the privilege) and have Jason die in a story carried out by DC, writer Jim Starlin, and artist Jim Aparo.

-"There was a lot of talk about the voting," said Joe Field, owner of Flying Colors Comics & Other Stuff in Concord, California.
+"There was a lot of talk about the voting," Joe Field, owner of Flying Colors Comics & Other Stuff in Concord, California, told us.
 "Some were super energetic about it either rooting for Jason Todd to die or wanting him to survive.
-I was part of a retailer group back then called the Northern California Comic Dealers Association and the call-in vote to kill Jason and the sales that went with it were definitely part of our lively discussion."
+I was part of a retailer group back then called the Northern California Comic Dealers Association and the call-in vote to kill Jason and the sales that went with it were definitely part of our lively discussion."(opens in new tab)

 Field's Flying Colors opened on October 3, 1988 - halfway through the release of the 'A Death in the Family' arc of Batman.

 "To be honest, I got tired of the 'death wish' talk many had for killing off Jason Todd," Field continued.
 "Some fans thought that with Jason dead, Dick Grayson would become Robin again.
 Some just wanted him to die because it was a raw thing to do.
 Those people kinda creeped me out.
 I wasn't prepared to have to deal with that so soon after opening my shop."